 Spondylolisthesis can keep you from the activities you enjoy and the daily responsibilities of life.
-The team at TriHealth Orthopedics & Sports Institute is here to help you get back the things you love most.
+The team at TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine are here to help you get back the things you love most.
 We’ll get to the bottom of what’s causing your pain with an accurate diagnosis.
 We use state-of-the-art imaging and create a treatment plan that relieves pain and eases symptoms.

 Spondylolisthesis occurs when one vertebra slips out of place and rests on the vertebra below.
 This slippage can cause a pinched nerve, resulting in pain.
 It’s the most common back problem in teens, often happening during a growth spurt.
 Older adults can also experience degenerative spondylolisthesis.
 This can start to occur after age 40.